 The Kennedy Foundation promotes strong camaraderie among news media professionals – to protect and support them in what can be a tough game.
 We know the intensity of competition between rival media organisations can take a heavy emotional, physical and financial toll but we believe the bond formed on the road can never be broken.

-Since the inaugural Kennedy Awards in 2012 we have also raised funds for the Charles Perkins Trust for Students and Young People, the children’s cancer charity RedKite, the Aboriginal Medical Service and the ANZUP Below the Belt Cancer Trials .
+Since the inaugural Kennedy Awards in 2012 we have also raised funds and awareness for the Charles Perkins Trust for Students and Young People, the children’s cancer charity RedKite, the Aboriginal Medical Service and the ANZUP Below the Belt Cancer Trials .

 In conjunction with the University of Technology and Paradigm Resources the Kennedy Foundation has also established The Les Kennedy Scholarship for Indigenous Journalism Students.